shalevwiden/dvwebsitecreation/ut_courses/README.md

 I have universitystatsjson.json
 I need to add more data to it like the number of departments, biggest department, and smallest department by course amount.
 Then I need to make an HTML template which takes the universitystatsjson as arguments and renders it.

+I am going to add how many departments there are right now.
+Getting the biggest and smallest departments in each school is something you can do in many different ways.

+added get_departmentcount() in getunidata() in makedatafiles.py
+makedatafiles.py also has to work across schools.

+Now working on get_ordered_departmentlist()

+### Dec 25, 2025

+I wanna do many things today
+First one is write the 3 smallest and 3 largest departments from sorteddepartments_json.json to universitystatsjson.json

+then I also wanna make this a function in the init `.replace('-','_').replace(',','_').replace('&','and').replace("'","")` its a function to get the table name in the databases from the departmentnamecleaned